Javey/vdt.js/README.md

 * @param `data` {Object} whole data passed to template
 * @return {Dom} html dom which has updated

+### template.source

+The source code of template function.

 ## Vdt.parse(source)

 Parse JSX template to an ast object